 NATIONAL MINER’S DAY

-As we honor their accomplishments and remember the tragedies that these hard-working individuals experience, the country must keep in mind that mining is one of the most dangerous jobs in America.
+As we honor their accomplishments and remember the tragedies that these hard-working individuals experience, the country must keep in mind that mining is one of America’s most dangerous jobs.
 Miners put their lives at risk every day.
 They contend with health and safety issues as well as an uncertain future.

 The Coal Mine Health and Safety Act of 1969 as well as the Federal Mine Safety and Health Act of 1977 were created to oversee the safety and health of all miners.